NorthTor/NIXLER/README.md

 # NIXLER
 Software for the NIXLER nixie tube display

-go to tordesign.net to learn more
+Head over to to https://tordesign.net to learn more.